it-at-m/refarch-templates/docs/develop.md

 - Start Vite development server: `npm run dev`
 - Run Vitest test execution: `npm run test`
-- Build the Vite project: `npm run build`
+- Build the Vite project (for production): `npm run build`

 ### Component libraries

-We use the following component libraries to speed up our frontend development and standardize the look and feel of our applications:
+We use the following component libraries to accelerate our frontend development and standardize the look and feel of our applications:

 - Development of standalone web applications and SPAs: [Vuetify](https://vuetifyjs.com/en/)
-- WebComponent Development for Integration with [official Munich website](https://www.muenchen.de/): [PatternLab](https://it-at-m.github.io/muc-patternlab-vue/?path=/docs/getting-started--docs)
+- WebComponent development for integration with [official Munich website](https://www.muenchen.de/): [PatternLab](https://it-at-m.github.io/muc-patternlab-vue/?path=/docs/getting-started--docs)

 ### Code Quality